Jarred-Sumner/atbuild/README.md

 **October 28th, 2020**: Extremely WIP VSCode extension.

 **October 28th, 2020**: Added support for `require` in buildtime code.
-Runtime code works like normal and is run through Babel or any other loaders you use. buildtime code isn't run through babel, but this might be implemented later via webpack's `this._compilation_.createChildCompiler`, which would run buildtime and runtime code both through webpack.
+Runtime code works like normal and is run through Babel or any other loaders you use.
+Buildtime code isn't run through babel, but this might be implemented later via webpack's `this._compilation_.createChildCompiler`, which would run buildtime and runtime code both through webpack.

 ## Why?